Consent Limits

 The control_parameters object defines the boundaries within which payments can be initiated for an Account-on-file consent.

-These limits allow you to restrict individual payment amounts, cumulative payment amounts, and the number of payments that can be made - both within a defined period and across the entire lifetime of the consent.
+These represent limits that allow you to set controls on individual payment amounts, cumulative payment amounts, and the number of payments that can be made - both within a defined period and across the entire lifetime of the consent.

 Control parameters are evaluated every time a payment is initiated.
 If any applicable limit would be exceeded, the payment is rejected.